Lake Mburo National Park Community Benefits

 From these conversations, it was decided that the local people most particularly impacted by the establishment of these National Parks should get a set proportion from gate collecting.
 Since then, this has been carried out as one of the plans to enhance parks and neighborhoods.

-Among other creatures, lake Mburo National Park is well-known for its zebras and impalas.
+Among other creatures, Lake Mburo National Park is well-known for its zebras and impalas.
 One may have a safari walk in the wild or a wildlife drive in addition to a boat tour on the lake.
 Popular for birdwatching is also Lake Mburo National Park; some resorts, like Mihingo, provide horseback riding as well.

-Mihingo Lodge, Mantana Tented Camp, Rwakobo Rock, Arcadia Cottages, Lake Mburo Safari Lodge, Rwonyo Camp and many more such lodges dotting Lake Mburo National Park.
+Mihingo Lodge, Mantana Tented Camp, Rwakobo Rock, Arcadia Cottages, Lake Mburo Safari Lodge, Rwonyo Camp, and many more such lodges dotting Lake Mburo National Park.

 For all those visiting Uganda for gorillas who have some additional time, we advise spending at least one night in Lake Mburo National Park to experience this lovely national park as well as break the lengthy travel from Kampala to Bwindi Impenetrable National Park.